delta-io/delta/PROTOCOL.md

 Listing such a large directory can be prohibitively expensive.
 The last checkpoint file can help reduce the cost of constructing the lastest snapshot of the table by providing a pointer to near the end of the log.

-Rather than list the entire directory, readers can locate the most recent checkpoint, by looking at the `_delta_log/_last_checkpoint` file.
+Rather than list the entire directory, readers can locate a recent checkpoint by looking at the `_delta_log/_last_checkpoint` file.
-Due to the zero padded encoding of the files int he log, the name of the most recent checkpoint can be used to efficiently enumerate any delta files for only later versions of the table.
+Due to the zero-padded encoding of the files in the log, the version id of this recent checkpoint can be used on storage systems that support lexigraphically-sorted, paginated directory listing to enumerate any delta files or newer checkpoints that comprise more recent versions of the table.

-This file is encoded as JSON and contains the following information:
+This last checkpoint file is encoded as JSON and contains the following information:

 Field | Description
 -|-